medinaccesar/protonpass-installer/README_EN.md

 - 🔍 **Verify the integrity** of the installer (checksum)
 - 🚀 **Automatically run** the installer
 - 🌍 **Multi-language support** (internationalization with gettext)
-- ⚡ Intuitive **command line interface**

 ## 🛠️ Prerequisites

 - Python 3.10 or higher
 - pip (Python package manager)
-- Internet connection so you can download the official ProtonPass installer
-- Superuser permissions to install the package (run with 'sudo')

 ## 📦 Installing dependencies